ocni-dtu/livestock-blog/install.md

 To enable high speed computation, Livestock have been made so it can run its computations on remote machines.
 If you have a Ubuntu setup somewhere you can use that to direct your SSH connection at.
 If not you need to install Bash for Windows.
 It is pretty easy just follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-TO SET UP SSH INTO YOUR LINUX SUBSYSTEM (for multiple user connections):
+Make sure to open Bash after the installation and update it.
+You can do that by:
+> sudo apt-get update

+> sudo apt-get upgrade

+**Configure SSH**
+When Bash is installed, you need to configure the SSH connection to it.
+Open Bash and do the following:

-sudo apt-get remove openssh-server sudo apt-get install openssh-server sudo nano /etc/ssh/sshd_config and set:
+> sudo apt-get remove openssh-server

+> sudo apt-get install openssh-server

+> sudo nano /etc/ssh/sshd_config

+Set the following in sshd_config:

 - PermitRootLogin no
 - Then add a line beneath it that says: AllowUsers big (or whatever your username is for the linux subsystem)
 - PasswordAuthentication yes